 These fajitas were a highlight from my grill master husband (what it is with guys and grills, I do not know, but it’s magical).
 We happened to have a fajita spice blend on hand for the recipe, but you can also make your own – just make sure to avoid prepackaged seasonings with additives (check the label to make sure only spices you know are listed).
 We also tried “bean packets” on the grill for the first time for this one, and were happy to find they were successful.
 What resulted was a relatively quick grillable meal that was an explosion of flavor – we both couldn’t get enough of them.

 This a great option for any special diets you’re cooking for as well; it’s vegetarian, gluten-free, and without the sour cream for serving, dairy-free and vegan as well.
 We’ll likely be using this one for weeks to come for simple summer meals with friends.

 Note: We used a grill pan for this recipe, which we love – here’s a similar one.

 - 1 red pepper

 - 1 portabella mushroom

 - 3 tablespoons fajita seasoning (spice blend, not prepackaged packet with additives), divided

 - 12 corn tortillas

 - Grill pan, if possible

-- When the vegetables are nearly done, place the bean packet on the grill to warm the beans, about 3 to 5 minutes.
+- When the vegetables are nearly done, place the bean packet on the grill to warm the beans, 3 to 5 minutes.
 Remove the vegetables and bean packet from the grill, and serve with tortillas and garnish with sour cream.